Alejandro Sanabria

 • Shaped a review culture with the team where quality is the norm, not the exception

-Android scope: I lead it directly — shared architecture decisions, critical unblocking, and unified execution standards. iOS and Android move as one team, not two silos.
+Android scope: I've led it directly — shared architecture decisions, critical unblocking, and unified execution standards. iOS and Android move best as one team, not two silos.

 What I'm Building Now